 #3.
 Seek Legal Advice:

 Legal advice is a wise move, no matter where in the world you plan to start your next business venture.
 Hiring a lawyer is an especially good idea when you are starting a business abroad as they will be able to guide you through the legalities of the process and help you familiarize yourself with any differences compared to what you are used to already.
 An expat lawyer from your country, who lives and practices in your chosen country is a great choice as they will have a greater understanding of the law differences between the two countries.
+You can start starting a UK Limited company but having legal advice is a great benefit.

 #4.
 Get Local Guidance: